EOEPCA/deployment-guide/docs/building-blocks/overview.md

-## Building Block Deployment Overview
+# Building Blocks

 This section provides instructions on how to deploy the various Building Blocks (BBs) that make up the EOEPCA+ ecosystem.
-Each Building Block is a modular component designed to perform specific functions within a platform.
+Each Building Block is a modular component designed to perform specific functions within the platform, and each is deployed the same scripted way - see [How Deployment Works](../index.md#how-deployment-works) if you haven't deployed a Building Block before.

-## Scripted Deployment Approach

-Each Building Block is designed for deployment via one or more **helm charts** - customised via helm `values` that configure the helm chart at deployment time.
-To simplify and standardise the deployment process, each Building Block comes with a set of scripts that automate configuration and installation tasks:

-* The scripts help to generate the `values.yaml` files that configure each BB instance
-* The scripted approach aids the integration amongst BBs by ensuring they are configured consistently.

-The approach comprises the following broad steps:

-1. **Prerequisites**: Each Building Block includes a list of prerequisites that must be met before deployment.
-These typically include Kubernetes, Helm, and other dependencies.
-2.	**Configuration Script**: Each Building Block includes a `configure-<component>.sh` script that collects necessary configuration parameters from the user, such as domain names, storage classes, and TLS settings.
-It generates helm values and other configuration files based on your inputs.
-There is sometimes an `apply-secrets.sh` script too that applies additional resources to the cluster.
-3.	**Validation**: Validation scripts are available to verify that the Building Block has been deployed correctly and is functioning as expected.
-4.	**State Management**: Configuration details and generated secrets are saved to a state file (`~/.eoepca/state`) for reuse across different Building Blocks.

-!!! note
-    When you run your first script, you will be prompted whether you want to use Cert-Manager for TLS certificate management.
-If you choose not to use Cert-Manager, you will need to create the TLS secrets manually before deploying each Building Block.

 ## Building Blocks Overview